StrawHatXYZ/website/src/content/post/privacy_policy_apk.md

 ## Data Retention

-We retain User data for as long as is necessary to fulfill the purposes outlined in this Privacy Policy, unless a longer retention period is required or permitted by law.
+We retain User data for as long as is necessary to fulfill the purposes outlined in this , unless a longer retention period is required or permitted by law.

 ## Third-Party Services